vigo/django2-project-template/README.md

 You can configure it via `WERKZUEG_FILTER_EXTENSTIONS`.
 Value is a `list` of file extensions: `['css', 'js', 'png', 'jpg', 'svg', 'gif', 'woff']` All those extensions will not be shown at development server log...

+You can also customize production/heroku logging (under `config/settings/`) options too.

 ---